quicwg/ops-drafts/draft-ietf-quic-applicability.md

 * port 5353 - mDNS {{?RFC6762}}
 * port 11211 - memcached

-Services might block source ports of protocols known to be vulnerable to reflection, to avoid the overhead of processing large numbers of packets by their QUIC implementations.
+Services might block source ports associated with protocols known to be vulnerable to reflection attacks, to avoid the overhead of processing large numbers of packets.
 However, this practice has negative effects on
 clients: not only does it require establishment of a new connection, but in some instances, might cause the client to avoid using QUIC for that service for a period of time, downgrading to a non-UDP protocol (see {{fallback}}).